-Mandy Clark: My year as a new dancer at Johnsonville SCD
+Mandy Clark: My year as a new dancer at Johnsonville Club

-A friend invited me along to the beginners classes at Johnsonville SCD Club.
+A friend invited me along to the beginners classes at Johnsonville Scottish Country Dancing Club.
 I remember thinking I would go, have a look, but didn’t expect to be there the next week.

 When I walked in, I saw all these people, smiling and being very welcoming.
 I thought this is a good start.
 I don’t really remember much of those first few lessons, but somewhere along the way I got hooked, and found the whole SCD experience addictive.

 Pictured: Mandy on the right with second-year dancer Liz Hands at the Johnsonville Club Christmas Lunch